-If you’re hoping to capture a little bit of that Sin City nostalgia during your visit, Triple George Grill is the best place to fully experience real vintage Vegas.
+If you’re hoping to capture a little bit of that vintage Vegas vibe during your visit, Triple George Grill is the best place to experience real classic Vegas.
 We’re talking “perfectly dry-aged steaks, chilled martinis, and a smooth scotch curling around a couple ice cubes” kind of night.
 Reminiscent of the prohibition days, the restaurant features a classic deep-colored wooden bar complete with padded stools, oversized booths for dining, hanging crystal chandeliers, and the best wait staff you’ll find in downtown.
-Be sure to check out the extended all-day happy hour that runs from Monday through Friday 11:00 am to 7:00 pm for some of their best cocktails and appetizers.
+Be sure to check out the extended all-day happy hour that runs Monday through Friday from 11:00 am to 7:00 pm for some of the best cocktails in Downtown Las Vegas.

 From the day it opened its doors in 2014, Carson Kitchen has been known as one of the best places to eat in Downtown Las Vegas.
 The modern restaurant features a casual urban design, sleek industrial tables, and a stunning outdoor rooftop patio for diners to enjoy the trendy downtown atmosphere.
-This is a great place for groups as their menu offers social plates for sharing.
+This is an excellent place for groups as their menu offers social plates for sharing.
 Even if you can’t get a table right away, the selection of small plates, contemporary gourmet cuisine, and the extensive wine and cocktail menu is well worth the wait.

 For fans of artisan pizza, Pizza Rock has been on their radar for a long time.
-Chef Tony Gemignani is a 12-time World Pizza Champion and his expertise shows in this exclusive menu.
+Chef Tony Gemignani is a 12-time World Pizza Champion, and his expertise shows in this exclusive menu.
 But it doesn’t just end there.
 The restaurant also offers a rotating selection of draft beers and excellent craft cocktails to go with the energetic atmosphere you find at Pizza Rock.
-This is a great spot to grab a drink before a show or to settle in for a late night dinner after bar hopping around Downtown Las Vegas.
+This is a great spot to grab a drink before a show or to settle in for a late-night dinner after bar-hopping around Downtown Las Vegas.

-Flock & Fowl
+Flock and Fowl

 If you’re craving some homestyle Asian cuisine in Downtown Las Vegas, you don’t have to look far.
 Flock and Fowl opened its doors in 2015 to massive success for its simple menu, fresh ingredients, and unrivaled fried chicken & rice dishes that keep people coming back with every trip to Las Vegas.
 With all sauces made from scratch in the Flock and Fowl kitchen, there’s never a lack of flavor with these plates.
 Pop in for their award-winning chicken wings and choose from their selection of sauces, including garlic soy, salt & Szechuan pepper, and mother flockin’ hot.